paugay/venues/README.markdown

 Initially it will grab the venues from Foursquare but later on I will try to grab venues from other places as well.

-# Changelog

-I will try to apply some DDD principles to this bit of library, starting from the beginning and keep adding features on top to try to continuously improve it.

-I will be documenting all the changes that I'm doing to it in the following changelog.

-## 2011-11-11 - v0.02

-Done:

-* Autoload from the library (venues.php).
-* Unit test can be run now all together (phpunit test/).
-* Bootstrap for the tests in the phpunit.xml.
-* Sandbox scripts now uses the "venues.php" to initialize the library.

-Tag:
-* v0.02

-## 2011-11-11 - v0.01

-Done:

-* Basic domain models Venue and Location.
-No persistence yet, just the basics.
-* Unit test for both models (no capability to run them all together yet).
-* Wrote a generic "Error\BadParameter" exception to start modeling the error handling.
-* Small "sandbox" script to check that it is usable: php sandbox/test.php

-Tag:
-* v0.01

 # Resources

 1. [Algorism for calculate the distance between two locations](http://www.movable-type.co.uk/scripts/latlong.html)